Gareth Coker

-Gareth Coker is a British composer.
-He has composed work for video games, including Ori and the Blind Forest, Ori and the Will of the Wisps, ARK: Survival Evolved, ARK: Survival Ascended, Halo Infinite, Prince of Persia: The Lost Crown and No Rest for the Wicked.
+Gareth Coker (born 7 May 1984) is a British composer.
+He has composed work for video games, including Ori and the Blind Forest (2015), Ori and the Will of the Wisps (2020), Ark: Survival Evolved (2017), Ark: Survival Ascended (2020), Halo Infinite (2021), Prince of Persia: The Lost Crown (2024), Minecraft and No Rest for the Wicked.

 Life and career

-Coker learned the piano at a very early age.
+Gareth Coker learned the piano at an early age.
 In school, he joined the orchestra and a jazz band and later studied at the Royal Academy of Music, pursuing a major in musical composition.
 He traveled and lived abroad in Japan for three years, where he taught English and studied various ethnic instruments.
 He later moved to Los Angeles, where he juggled between composing for video games and the University of Southern California's film scoring program.
 Coker cites Alan Silvestri's score for Forrest Gump and Star Wars: X-Wing vs. TIE Fighter as inspirations to becoming a composer.

 Ori and the Blind Forest

 In 2011, Coker composed the accompanying music to the game's prototype after studio director Thomas Mahler had stumbled upon his work.
 Speaking about the game's musical approach, Coker was given free rein by Moon Studios to experiment with the music and scored the game mainly based on the visuals.
 He worked with the idea of using instruments that would represent the area.
 For example, using wood-based percussion instruments for the Ginso Tree area or winds in the Forlorn Ruins.
 He also worked closely with the game's programmers to balance the pacing and timing of the music.
 Coker recorded the score at Ocean Way Nashville Recording Studios with the Nashville Studio Orchestra.

 The musical score had a positive feedback from critics and fans, garnering nominations for several industry awards, including a BAFTA Game Award for Best Music, as well as a win for Outstanding Achievement in Original Music Composition at the 19th Annual D.I.C.E.
 Awards.
 Kirk Hamilton of Kotaku appreciated the score's orchestral approach, comparing it to the works of Joe Hisaishi on the Studio Ghibli films.
 Yahoo's Ben Silverman called it "a wonderful score" and recalled how it was akin to the score of Howl's Moving Castle.